Sooze16/burger/README.md

 ### Screen Shots:

 ## Acknowledgments
 * Jumbotron artwork copywrite Bob's Burgers - Fox Entertainment.
-Used for educational purposes.
+Used only for educational purposes.